bangkokrb/codewars.info/index.md

 ![2020 stage]({{ "/assets/images/2020_stage.jpg" | resize: "x300" }})

 Thanks to effective covid measures 2020 was covid free enough for us to hold an in-person event (we were lucky.
 Days later it covid broke out).
-Held at AIS DC with a large attendance.
+Held at AIS DC with a large attendance and even an after party.

-All these communities were involved
+Any language is allowed and the communities involved were
 <a target="_blank" href="https://www.meetup.com/bkkhack/">BKK/hack</a>,
 <a target="_blank" href="https://www.facebook.com/thebkkweb/">"BKK WEB"</a>,
 <a target="_blank" href="https://www.facebook.com/codesanookpage/">CodeSanook</a>,